alexjobe/fullstack-laptop-checkout/README.txt

 Environment variables can be used to configure the app when it is launched, or with a .env file.
 These include:

                  PORT: The port that the backend is served on (defaults to 8080).
-If this is changed, you will also need to change REACT_APP_BACKEND_PORT in the frontend to the same value.
+If this is changed, you will likely need to update REACT_APP_BACKEND_URL in the frontend and rebuild.

     CONNECTION_STRING: The MongoDB connection string (defaults to 'mongodb://localhost/laptop-checkout-api')